Military colours, standards and guidons: China, People's Republic of (Mainland China)

 The People's Liberation Army is the overall body for the entire armed forces of the People's Republic of China, and is represented by a single flag, which serves as a ceremonial colour for all regiments and larger formations.
-This is based on the national flag, but has instead of the four smaller gold stars the Chinese characters for the numerals '8' and '1', which stands for the 1 August, which was the date in 1927 that the PLA was founded.
-When paraded, the flag is fringed with gold, and is mounted on a red and gold pole.
-However, each branch of the PLA has its own flag, based on the Army Flag, but are not taken out on public parades except with the same gold fringe as the latter:
+This is based on the national flag, but has instead of the four smaller gold stars the Chinese characters for the numerals '8' and '1', which stand for 1 August, the day in 1927 that the PLA was founded.
+When paraded, the flag is fringed in gold and mounted on a red-and-gold pole.

+Each branch of the PLA has its own flag, based on the Army Flag (Banners of the PLA):